Noise-Aware Entanglement Generation Protocols for Superconducting Qubits with Impedance-Matched FBAR Transducers: Introduction

 \subsection{Entanglement heralding for superconducting qubits}

-Often referred to as the DCLZ \cite{Duan2001} or Barrett-Kok \cite{Barrett2005} protocol, optically-mediated entanglement of remote matter-based qubits involves interfering flying photons emitted by those qubits in a Bell state analyzer.
+Often referred to as the DLCZ \cite{Duan2001} or Barrett-Kok \cite{Barrett2005} protocol, optically-mediated entanglement of remote matter-based qubits involves interfering flying photons emitted by those qubits in a Bell state analyzer.
 The beamsplitter within the analyzer erases which-path information before the photon(s) are incident upon single photon detectors.
 This information erasure allows one to project entanglement onto the remote quantum memories.
 These protocols can broadly be classified as one-photon (Type I) or two-photon (Type II) protocols \cite{Luo2009}.

 A Type-I protocol is that which uses an optical single-photon state to establish a distributed Bell state between matter-based qubits at remote network nodes.
 It will only succeed when one photon is emitted, in total, from both network nodes.
 As detailed below, Type-I protocols are susceptible to sources of infidelity from two-photon emission events.
 They are also sensitive to path-length variations within the experimental setup, where even slight changes in the length of the network links can change the relative phase of the entangled state, leading to decoherence.
+In contrast, Type-II protocols use two optical photons, one emitted from each of two nodes, and measure coincident detection events between them.

 The phase stability requirement for Type-I protocols \cite{Stockill2017, Pompili2021} incentivizes the development of Type-II protocols, which are more robust to instabilities due to path-length variations.
 They are also immune to some sources of infidelity that affect Type-I protocols.
 The cost of these improvements is increased experimental complexity: quantum information is no longer encoded in a number state, but must be encoded in the time-bin, polarization, frequency, or other degrees of freedom of the optical photons\cite{Luo2009}.